its-saran/whirl-api/README.md

-# whirl API - Serverless API Gateway
+# Whirl API - Serverless API Gateway

 ![Project Cover](/images/whirl_api.jpg)

-whirl API is a serverless API gateway built using Node.js and Express, utilizing Axios for seamless HTTP requests.
+Whirl API is a serverless API gateway built using Node.js and Express, utilizing Axios for seamless HTTP requests.
 It is designed to be deployed on Google Cloud Functions and utilizes the Functions Framework for easy deployment and scaling.

 ## Features